- Bob Evans runs a PR firm that publishes fake articles for SAP, Oracle, and IBM.

 Notice the primary thrust of the article, that Qualtrics will eventually be considered a high-value acquisition.
 This is precisely what McDermott needs the marketplace to think because the general impression is that SAP completely overpaid.

 What is Cloudwars?

 I started reading Cloudwars, which I had never heard of.
-I noticed three sort of over the top pro-SAP/Qualtrics acquisition articles all written by Bob Evans.
-Then I noticed other articles clearly written for Microsoft.
-At the bottom of the site, it states “Evans Strategic Communications.”
+I noticed three sorts of over the top pro-SAP/Qualtrics acquisition articles, all written by Bob Evans.
+Then I saw other articles clearly written for Microsoft.
+At the bottom of the site, it states, “Evans Strategic Communications.”
 So this is just the website for the PR firm.
 There is no go-between.
-Vendors pay the PR firm and the PR firms publish the articles on this site called Cloudwars.
-Then need to get these same articles published on sites with reach, which is where Forbes or other high volume sites come into play.
+Vendors pay the PR firm, and the PR firms publish the articles on this site called Cloudwars.
+Then need to get these same articles published on websites with reach, which is where Forbes or other high volume sites come into play.

 The issue is that if you want to make money in media, you have almost no choice but to sell your media presence to industry sources.
-This is what in part allows the largest entities to rig the system in their favor drastically reducing the competitiveness of the overall market.
+This is what, in part, allows the most significant entities to rig the system in their favor, drastically reducing the competitiveness of the overall market.
 Only a very few media sources in IT have been able to resist this model.

 These are the articles at Cloudwars.
 They are all information written by SAP and released through Evans Strategic Communications that poses as independent articles.